-And they could outlive us by 10 billion years, according to a recent study
+And they could outlive us by 10 billion years, according to a recent study from Oxford University.

 It’s because they would be largely unaffected by things that could potentially spell doom for Earth and human life in the future, like asteroids, supernovae or gamma ray bursts.
 As long as the world’s oceans don’t boil away, tardigrades will live on.